-- Dedicated faculty with diverse research interests, real-world expertise, and decades of teaching expertise
+- Dedicated faculty – Our professors have diverse research interests, real-world expertise, and vast mentorship experience.

-- Reflect the principles of Catholic and Jesuit higher education, including genuine care for each student and an emphasis on social justice
+- Jesuit values -- We incorporate the principles of Catholic and Jesuit education, including genuine care for each student and an emphasis on social justice.

-- In February 2016 we earned the distinction of being one of the nine criminal justice undergraduate programs in the United States to obtain certification from the Academy of Criminal Justice Sciences (ACJS).
+- National renown -- Our criminal justice program is one of just nine undergraduate programs in the nation to obtain certification from the Academy of Criminal Justice Sciences (ACJS).

 Meet Our Faculty:

-Our faculty includes both real-world practitioners and accomplished academics.
-Since required courses are taught by full-time faculty members, they get to know every student in the program by senior year.
-In addition to this focus on instruction, the faculty is also involved in extensive scholarship.
-Faculty research explores police and the community, white-collar crime, international justice and patterns of human interactions in urban settings.
-For example:
+Our professors are accomplished academics, focusing both on classroom instruction and their own research.
+Since required courses are taught by full-time faculty members, they get to know every student and take an active role in helping students to achieve their academic and professional goals.
+Faculty research explores policing strategies, crime analysis, international justice and patterns of human interactions in urban settings.

 Dr. James Roberts